-Recently, Ellis was on the FOX single-camera legal comedy The Grinder opposite Rob Lowe and Fred Savage.
-She is also known for her hysterical recurring role as the “Waitress” on FXX’s original hit comedy show It's Always Sunny in Philadelphia, which she began working on in its infant stage in their apartment seven years ago.
-She has starred as “Amy” in the NBC single-camera comedy Perfect Couples and recurred on FOX’s New Girl opposite Zooey Deschanel and Jake Johnson, playing the character of “Caroline,” “Nick’s” ex-girlfriend, with whom he tries to rekindle a relationship.
-Ellis also recurred on the ABC comedy Happy Endings.
-Catch her in the upcoming NETFLIX series Santa Clarita Diet with Drew Barrymore and Timothy Olyphant.
+Ellis reoccurred in the Netflix series Santa Clarita Diet with Drew Barrymore and Timothy Olyphant.
+She co-starred on the FOX single-camera legal comedy The Grinder opposite Rob Lowe and Fred Savage.
+She is also known for her hysterical recurring role as “The Waitress” on FXX’s hit show It's Always Sunny in Philadelphia, which she began working on in its infant stage in their apartment seven years ago.
+Ellis has starred as “Amy” in the NBC single-camera comedy Perfect Couples and recurred on FOX’s New Girl playing the character “Caroline.”
+Ellis also recurred on the ABC comedy Happy Endings and played roles on Drunk History and Comedy Bang Bang.

 On the feature front, you can see her in Masterminds, in which she plays Owen Wilson’s scene-stealing wife “Michelle.”
 She plays a confederate woman “Margaret” opposite Matthew McConaughey in The Free State of Jones.
 Ellie also starred in the indie The Last Time You Had Fun which premiered at the Los Angeles International Film Festival.
 She co-wrote and starred in the independent film, A Quiet Little Marriage, which won The Grand Jury Prize at Slamdance Film Festival.
 Ellis will also appear in the upcoming film El Tonto.

 In addition to acting and writing, Ellis loves drawing, working with Well Aware which digs wells in East Africa and PSArts which provides arts programs in Public Schools.
 She currently resides in Los Angeles with her husband, son and dog.